antireaction/queerrights-en/docs/transrights/transition.md

 - **Result:** From the abstract:
 > Surgical outcome was disappointing, and only one-third of the patients where a vaginal construction was carried out had a functioning vagina. [...]
 [O]nly one-third were judged as having a fair or good sexual adjustment after sex reassignment. [...]
 Psychosocial adjustment showed a slight improvement after surgery.
 However, the majority of patients (eight) were judged to be unchanged. [...]
 [F]or a total of four individuals (30%), sex reassignment was considered retrospectively to be a mistake.
 Despite their returning to a male social role after surgery, however, two of the repenting patients were judged as fairly well adjusted from a psychosocial point of view.

-1. Most issues were connected to bad surgigcal outcomes, but those have improved greatly since.
-Specifically the period after 1985 saw improvements to the surgical techniques.
+1. Most issues were connected to bad surgigcal outcomes, which have improved greatly since.
+Specifically from 1985 and after, major improvements to the surgical techniques were achieved.
+All participants in this study have been operated in 1980 or earlier.
 From [Eldh et al. (1997)](https://doi.org/10.3109/02844319709010503), also a Swedish study from the same hospital:
 > After 1985 the surgical technique was revised, improved, and succesively changed from a multi-stage to a one stage procedure. [...]
 > The total overall number of operations/patient was 8.1 [...] before 1986 and 3.1 [...] from 1986-1995.
-The median total stay in hospital was 80.0 days [...] and 25.4 days [...], divided into 6.9 admissions/patient [...] and 3.1 admissions [...] respectively (Table III).
+The median total stay in hospital was 80.0 days [...] and 25.4 days [...], divided into 6.9 admissions/patient [...] and 3.1 admissions [...] respectively [...].
 2. Does not actually show that gender dysphoria was not alleviated in most patients: It had 2 detransitioners and 2 people who had regrets but didn't want to detransition.
 Everyone else, including those whose life situation worsened, were confident that transition was the right choice for them.
-However, this is still an unusually high detransition rate of 15.4%.
+This is, however, still an unusually high and unfortunate detransition rate of 15.4%.
 3. Several drop-outs, who at such a small sample size are all the more significant.
-One person moved abroad, and one committed suicide at the time of follow-up.
-Most importantly, 3 patients were automatically considered failures because **they weren't offered full bottom surgery including vaginoplasty in the first place.**
+Most importantly, 1 patient simply moved abroad and 3 other patients were automatically considered failures because _they weren't offered "full" (including vaginoplasty) bottom surgery in the first place._ 1 other person committed suicide at the point of follow-up.

-4. According to Fig. 1 in the full paper, most patient's sexual adjustment overall remained the same (9) or became better (3) when comparing pre-bottom surgery and post-bottom surgery responses, and only 1 person's adjustement worsened.
-In total the outcome is not as bad as the abstract makes it seem, although still unusually bad.

 </section>
 </details>

 ---
 #### How do we avoid regret & detransition?

+[Work in Progress]

 > **Note:** The following section was partly inspired by and took many arguments from [Shonalika's video "JK Rowling and the detransition narrative"](https://www.youtube.com/watch?v=bFURGp99ofE), even though I disagree with some statements in it).